Xtra-Computing/ThunderGP/docs/algorithm_mapping.md

 # Algorithm Mapping
 In this section, we introduce how to map new algorithms to our framework with __L2__ level APIs provided by ThunderGP.

 Based on the execution flow of ThunderGP, there are two types of compute kernel: the scatter-gather and the apply.
 Mapping new graph analytic algorithms is equivalent to reconstruct or reconfigure these two compute kernels and it is easy to achieve by using the __L2__ interface provided by ThunderGP.
 Actually, the __L2__ functions act as hooks, meaning that ThunderGP will call them for processing specific event in the data-flow.

-The details of these hooks are available in following sections.
+The below figure shows the mapping hooks with unique IDs.
+In the next, we shall enumerate the coding of hooks with an SpMV example.

 ![l2dataflow](images/l2_dataflow.png)

-## Sparse Matrix-vector Multiplication as an Example
+## Sparse Matrix-vector Multiplication (SpMV) as an Example

-Following section will take the SpMV application as an example to illustrated how to mapping the algorithm to ThunderGP.

 <img src="images/SPMV.png" alt="drawing" width="500"/>

 This figure illustrates a SpMV algorithm.
 The matrix **A** in CSR format can be mapped into the edges and the property of edges, and the vector **x** is the property of vertices.
-In here we have the following algorithms code:
+The compuation of SpMV is shown below:

 ```c
 for (r = 0; r < A.rows; r++)